rsoika/microservice-examples/jakarta8/README.md

 # Hello World Example on Jakarta EE 8

-This is a basic Microservice example running on Jakarta 8.
+This is a basic Microservice example running on Jakarta EE 8.
 It includes a Rest Service example and also a Health Service.
-The project runs with JDK 1.8.
+The project runs with JDK 11.
+In a Jakarta EE 8 application the namespace `javax.*` is still used instead of `jakarta.*`.

 ## Build